 Croatia might be a small country, but there is so much to see and do.
 One of the first steps in planning the best Croatia Itinerary is determining length of stay and number of destinations.

-Ideally, visitors will have at least two weeks in Croatia.
+Ideally, you will have at least two weeks in Croatia.
 However, there is no right or wrong way to plan a Croatia trip.

-Before we jump into our day-by-day Croatia Two Week Itinerary, we want to cover a few details about trip planning.
+Before we jump into our day-by-day Croatia Two Week Itinerary, we want to cover a few details.

 About Our Croatia Itinerary